pippim/pippim.github.io/programs/tim-ta.md

 - Optional Alarms, Desktop Notifications and Prompts when task ends.
 - All tasks can be repeated in what is called a set.
 - Prompts to begin each task and each (if any) set repetitions.
+- Alarm sounds and message is displayed when task timer ends.
 - Upload custom sound files or choose from stock alarm sound files.
 - Download Tim-ta Configuration for backup or to send to other devices.
 - Upload Tim-ta Configuration from other devices or from friends.
 - Launch timers in new window (under development).
 - Progress bars for each task.
-Current timer in window title bar (under development).

 ---